 However, if you plan to invite a chihuahua into your house, you must still keep a warm, comfortable temperature indoors.

-7. THEY CAN HAVE LONG HAIR
+7. CHIHUAHUAS CAN HAVE LONG HAIR

-8. BEING PRONE TO SEIZURES
+8. CHIHUAHUAS ARE PRONE TO SEIZURES

 Fret not, as this won’t become an issue when you successfully housebreak your puppy.
 However, you should know that it takes a little time and patience to train chihuahuas.